atanych/for_interview/README.md

 > inclusion|extension: class cannot be included|extend (only inheritanse); module can be included|extend in classes andmodule by using the include|extend command

+- sidekiq vs resque

+> sidekiq: all workers -> one process, resque: one worker -> one process

+- mina vs capistrano

+> Capistrano runs each command separately on their own SSH session and that's why it takes so long to deploy an application.
+Unlike Capistrano, Mina runs only one command which requires only one session

 # TODO
 2. mysql vs PostgreSQL